david-alexander/protobuf-haxe/README.md

 ### Known Issues

 * The `RepeatedField` class seems to be triggering a bug in HXCPP which causes the C++ build to fail.
 It is currently being worked around using a batch script that deletes the offending C++ code before the C++ compiler is run.
-* Enums are not yet properly implemented, even though the EnumField class exists.
-Also, the ProtoC generator may not generate valid code for them.
 * The MessageBuilder macros can generate cryptic compiler errors (such as "this pattern is unused") when given incorrect message specifications (e.g. missing field numbers).
 The file/line information for these errors is also incorrect.